CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 ### Closing Duplicate Issues

-The conditions of this action runs regularly to ensure if there is an issue open with the Duplicate label, then @msftbot can respond to the issue with the message that the issue was open for 1 day and will be closed due to the fact it is a duplicate issue.
+The conditions of this action run regularly to ensure if there is an open issue with the duplicate :busts_in_silhouette: label.
+If the conditions are matched then @Msftbot responds to the issue with the message and closes the issue.
+This action is taken to ensure the issues are not cluttered in the repo and block the focus on issues that are active.

 **Scheduled search**